bovkun/knowledgebase/README.md

     <td valign="top">Appliance</td>
     <td valign="top">String</td>
     <td valign="top">
-      The Appliance element repeats and must contain one of following values:
+      The Appliance element repeats and must be one of these values:

       <ul>
         <li>Barbeque or Grill</li>